pingminus/QT-BankingSystem/README.md

 # QT-BankingSystem

 A comprehensive Banking System application built with C++ and the Qt framework.
-This project simulates core banking functionalities such as account management, transactions, and user authentication with a modern GUI.
+This project simulates core banking functionalities such as transactions, and user authentication with a modern GUI.

 ## Features